bhuisgen/neon-webdocs/docs/neon/configuration/server/sites/modules/handlers/app/index.md

     Unit:           bytes
 ```

-The maximum body size of the render.
+The maximum body size of the render to allow caching.

 :::note neon-pro